Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 SafetyWing has a very clear pricing structure.

-When it comes to the Nomad Insurance policy, prices will only change depending on your age, and whether you want to include travel to the United States.
+When it comes to the Nomad Insurance policy, prices will vary depending on your age, and whether you want to include travel to the United States.

 The Nomad Insurance policy also allows a child under 10 to be insured on an adult's policy for no extra charge.
 If you’re a family of 4 this is incredibly cost-effective.